 Royal Gourmet Mirage MG6001-R

 We go from a modest tailgate grill to something a lot more serious.
-The Royal Gourmet Mirage boasts a lot of power, with its different burners combining to provide 96,000 BTUs of grilling power.
+The Royal Gourmet Mirage boasts a lot of power, with its different burners combining to provide 96,000 BTUs of cooking power.

 It has close to 700 square inches of grilling space, with porcelain cast iron grates to ensure that heat is distributed evenly across its surface.
 Further to this it also has a large warming rack to help you load on even more food, as well as built-in thermometers so you can easily monitor your cooking temperatures.